whallin/cubed-wiki/docs/index.md

-## Navigate the wiki
-To move around the wiki

 ## What is Cubed?
 Cubed (or CubedSMP) is an invite-only Minecraft SMP community aiming to achieve unique and fun experiences for all it's current members.